QwilApp/gasofo/README.md

 ### Auto-wiring

-Speaking of auto-wiring, we mentioned about that on instantiation domains would automatically instantiate all underlying services and auto-wire them based on port names.
-You can also do the same for a components you instantiate yourself using `gasofo.auto_wire()`.
+It was mentioned above that, on instantiation, domains will automatically instantiate all underlying services and auto-wire them based on port names.
+You can use `gasofo.auto_wire()` to do the same for components you instantiate yourself using.
 This would typically be how you'd wire up a full application.

 ```python
 from gasofo import auto_wire, Domain